-Please refer to the Transfer Credit Policy on page 211 for further details, specifically for students enrolling in Oregon.
+Please refer to the Transfer Credit Policy on page 209 for further details

-The Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) program prepares students to work in the heating and cooling industry.
+The Heating, Ventilation, Air Conditioning, and Refrigeration prepares students to work in the heating and cooling industry.
 Training focuses on theories of heating, refrigeration, and air conditioning.
 Students study the operation, maintenance, and repair of residential and commercial equipment.
 The program culminates in a Certificate of Achievement in Heating, Ventilation, Air Conditioning, and Refrigeration.
 Upon completion of the Heating, Ventilation, Air Conditioning, and Refrigeration certificate, graduates can enroll in the Trade Studies program to earn an Associate of Science degree online.
 Please see the Trade Studies section of the catalog for additional details.

-• Phoenix Education Center
+Phoenix Education Center